TimCliff/condenser/app/help/en/faq.md

 <a class="anchor" name="What_is_the_difference_between_STEEM__STEEM_Power__and_Steem_Dollars"></a>
 ## What is the difference between STEEM, STEEM Power, and Steem Dollars?

 **STEEM** - STEEM is the base liquid currency token in the platform.
 STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
-It is a cryptocurrency token, similar to Bitcoin.
+It is a cryptocurrency token, similar to bitcoin.

 **STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
 The more STEEM Power a user holds, the more they can influence the value of posts and comments.
 STEEM Power is less liquid.
 If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.